 There’s a paradigm shift in customer behaviour these days and it is about personalisation.
 Customers tend to lean on companies and brands that personalise their messages in reaching out to them so they do not feel automated.

 While the majority of brands fail to personalise their emails, it will help you stand out and beat the competition.
-Many Email marketing tools like Mailchimp or Mailerlite allow you to personalise emails or email service providers (ESP) allow you to personalise emails.
-This includes personalised subject lines and greetings that give your email a higher chance of being opened.
+Many Email marketing tools like Mailchimp or Mailerlite allow you to personalise emails or email service providers (ESP) allow you to personalise emails, including personalised subject lines and greetings that give your email a higher chance of being opened.
 If you’re looking for inspiration, you can explore the following 15 top lead nurturing examples that can provide valuable insights into effective lead nurturing strategies that can help you build stronger relationships with your customers.

 4. Segment Your Email List